Roaring Twenties: Economy

 The Roaring Twenties was a decade of economic growth and widespread prosperity, driven by recovery from wartime devastation and deferred spending, a boom in construction, and the rapid growth of consumer goods such as automobiles and electricity in North America and Europe and a few other developed countries such as Australia.
 The economy of the United States, successfully transitioned from a wartime economy to a peacetime economy, boomed and provided loans for a European boom as well.
 Some sectors stagnated, especially farming and coal mining.
 The US became the richest country in the world per capita and since the late-19th century had been the largest in total GDP.
 Its industry was based on mass production, and its society acculturated into consumerism.
 European economies, by contrast, had a more difficult post-war readjustment and did not begin to flourish until about 1924.

-At first, the end of wartime production caused a brief but deep recession, the post–World War I recession of 1919–1920.
+At first, the end of wartime production caused a brief but deep recession, the post–World War I recession of 1919–1920 and a sharp deflationary recession or depression in 1920–1921.
 Quickly, however, the economies of the U.S. and Canada rebounded as returning soldiers re-entered the labor force and munitions factories were retooled to produce consumer goods.